SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Methodology

 \subsection{SlimEdge}

-An overview of SlimEdge is shown in Figure \ref{fig:top-level-flowchart}.
-The application-specific requirements, i.e, the base model and the desired accuracy for the targeted application and the device specific constraints are sent to the server.
-The device constraints include the memory capacity and computing capacity of the device and the views captured by it.
-The server runs the optimization process evaluating the view-importance and considering the device and application specific constraints.
-The optimized model for each edge device is then created by the server and sent to the respective edge devices.
-In our experiments, we have selected distributed object recognition as the targeted application and have chosen the popular Multi-View Convolutional Neural Network (MVCNN) \cite{su_multi-view_2015} architecture as the base model.
+Figure \ref{fig:fig-4} illustrates the end-to-end SlimEdge workflow, from multi-view inputs and device profiling to server-side optimization and deployment.
+The application-specific requirements, i.e., the base model, and the desired accuracy for the targeted application, and the device specific constraints are sent to the server.
+The device constraints include the memory capacity and computing capacity of the device, and the views captured by it.
+The server runs the optimization process by evaluating view importance and integrating device-specific memory and compute constraints into a unified deployment-aware pruning strategy.
+The optimized model for each edge device is then created by the server and deployed on the respective edge devices.
+Therefore, the server performs two tasks: running the optimization framework, SlimEdge, and pooling the features received from the edge devices for final classification.
+In our experiments, we have selected distributed object recognition as the targeted application and have chosen the Multi-View Convolutional Neural Network (MVCNN) \citep{su_multi-view_2015} architecture as the base model.
+A detailed explanation of the SlimEdge is provided in section \ref{subsubsec:components-of-slimedge}.

-The MVCNN architecture comprises two stages: (i) a set of view-specific feature extractors, and (ii) a classifier that processes pooled features.
-The feature extractors are executed on the edge device, which communicates the data to the server as depicted in Figure \ref{fig:server-edge}.
-The server performs two tasks: running the optimization framework, SlimEdge, and pooling the features received from the edge devices.
-A detailed explanation of the SlimEdge is provided in the subsequent section.

-\subsection{Components of SlimEdge}
+\subsubsection{Components of SlimEdge}

-SlimEdge, as depicted in Figure \ref{fig:top-level-flowchart}, is orchestrated by a central server.
+SlimEdge, as depicted in Figure \ref{fig:fig-5}, is orchestrated by a central server.
 Unlike treating all views uniformly, the framework dynamically adjusts pruning intensity for each view based on its informational importance and the capabilities of the device.
 This approach effectively balances the global accuracy requirements with the resource constraints of individual devices.

-\subsubsection{Model Pruning}
+\subsubsection{Model pruning}

 To address memory and latency constraints, filter-level pruning was applied to each view-specific feature extractor.
-This approach allowed SlimEdge to reduce the model's size while maintaining its performance.
-Following Molchanov et al. (2017) \cite{molchanov_pruning_2017}, the importance of the $n$-th filter was estimated using a first-order Taylor expansion of the loss function.
+This component runs on the central server, and this approach allowed SlimEdge to reduce the model size while maintaining its performance.
+Following \cite{molchanov_pruning_2017}, the importance of the n-th filter was estimated using a first-order Taylor expansion of the loss function as shown in Equation \ref{eq:eq-1}.